mbert/kubeadm2ha/README.md

 The _cluster-dashboard.yaml_ playbook does the following:

-1. Install the _influxdb_, _grafana_ and _dashboard_ components.
+1. Install the _dashboard_ and _metrics-server_ components.
 2. Scale the number of instances to the number of master nodes.
-3. Expose the instances via _NodePort_, so that they can then be accessed through the V-IP.
-4. Sets up a service account 'admin-user' and cluster role binding for the role 'cluster-admin' so that the dashboard can be accessed with root-like privileges.

-For accessing the dashbord in this configuration there are two options:

-1. Use `https://<YOUR-CLUSTER-VIP>:30443` - i.e. connect to the remote IP.
-You will get a certificat warning though because the cluster's certificates will be unknown to your browser.
-2. Run `kubectl proxy` on your local host (which requires to have configured `kubectl` for your local host, see _Configuring local access_ below for automating this), then access via [http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/](http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/)
+For accessing the dashbord run `kubectl proxy` on your local host (which requires to have configured `kubectl` for your local host, see _Configuring local access_ below for automating this), then access via [http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/](http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/)

 The dashboard will ask you to authenticate.
-Again, there are several options:
+There are several options:

 1. Use the token of an existing service account with sufficient privileges.
 On many clusters this command works for root-like access: